seamusabshere/upsert/README.md

       upsert.row({:name => 'Pierre'}, :breed => 'tabby')
     end

-Tested to be much about 85% faster on PostgreSQL and 50% faster on MySQL than comparable methods (see the tests).
+Tested to be much about 60% faster on PostgreSQL and 60&ndash;90% faster on MySQL and SQLite3 than comparable methods (see the tests, which fail if they are not faster).

 ## Gotchas